golfsong707/Exploratory-Data-Analysis-Weather-Forcast/README.md

 Follow these instructions to get a copy of the project and run the code on your local machine.

 ### Prerequisites
+Python installed on your system
+Required libraries: pandas

+### Analysis Steps
-You need to have Python and the required libraries installed.
-You can install the required libraries using the following command:
+To run the analysis, make sure you have Python and the pandas library installed.
+You can install pandas using the following command: pip install pandas

+Place the apple_products.csv file in the same directory as the Jupyter Notebook or Python script that you'll use for analysis.

 ## Code